timoklein/alphazero-gym/README.md

 ## TODOS
 - [x] Verify that this works with tensorflow (in a virtualenv).
-- [ ] Port models to PyTorch and test.
+- [x] Port models to PyTorch and test.
+- [x] Implement tensorboard visualization.
+- [x] Implement Agent abstraction.
-- [ ] Implement tensorboard visualization.
+- [ ] Implement MCTS progressive widening.
 - [ ] Implement A0C.
+- [ ] Enable GPU training.
 - [ ] Use Pendulum to test (might need some custom wrappers).
 - [ ] Try normalizing flow policy.